awsdocs/amazon-vpc-user-guide/doc_source/vpc-subnets-commands-example-ipv6.md

    }
    ```

-1. Using the ID from the previous step, attach the Internet gateway to your VPC\.
+1. Using the ID from the previous step, attach the internet gateway to your VPC\.

    ```
    aws ec2 attach-internet-gateway --vpc-id vpc-2f09a348 --internet-gateway-id igw-1ff7a07b